 What is the treatment?

-When you visit us to get the condition diagnosed, we will conduct a sleep test to understand your condition's severity better.
-During this, the dentist will closely monitor your vitals, eye movement, and body movement patterns while you sleep.
-As a treatment, you may bring about a few changes in your everyday lifestyle, such as limiting the consumption of alcohol, quitting smoking, reducing the consumption of foods with saturated fats as it helps to reduce the weight, etc.
+When you visit the sleep specialist to get the condition diagnosed, they will conduct a sleep test to understand your condition's severity better.
+During this, they will closely monitor your vitals, eye movement, and body movement patterns while you sleep.
+As a treatment form your dentist, you may bring about a few changes in your everyday lifestyle, such as limiting the consumption of alcohol, quitting smoking, reducing the consumption of foods with saturated fats as it helps to reduce weight, etc.

 If these methods do not yield the desired results, we will suggest an oral appliance called the mandibular advancement device (MAD).
 When the patient puts it on before going to sleep, it brings the lower jaw forward, thus allowing easy movement of air while inhaling and exhaling.
 Also, it prevents the roof of the throat from collapsing.
 If the condition is severe, we may suggest a CPAP or Continuous Positive Airway Pressure.
 This is a device that provides a continuous supply of oxygen to the lungs through a pressurized oxygen cylinder and a comfortably fitting face mask.